 Eye of the Beholder

-The smell of bacon sizzling in the cast iron skillet hastens my efforts to get downstairs.
-I want the burnt, crispy pieces.
-As I’m tying my shoes, I remember.
+The smell of bacon sizzling in the cast iron skillet hastened my efforts to get downstairs.
+I always wanted the burnt, crispy pieces.
+As I was tying my shoes, I remembered:

 It’s today.

-My school has an annual flower show.
-I’ve been indifferent about it for weeks, but suddenly I want to participate.
-No, I want to win.
-In a few short hours all the students at Casis Elementary will file past large cafeteria tables, placed end to end in the wide hallways, surveying their peers’ artistic interpretations of spring.
-It’s a school tradition.
-Some entries will be elaborate, displaying perfect, fragrant blossoms in ornately woven containers.
-These will belong to the rich kids, whose mothers “assisted” them, both practically and financially.
-Others will be understated, comprised of wildflowers, a rusty horseshoe or a bow fashioned from dried raffia.
-For each grade there will be a first, second and third place winner.
+My elementary school had an annual flower show.
+I’d been indifferent about it for weeks, not only because I doubted my artistic abilities, but also because I put everything off til the last minute.
+Suddenly I wanted to participate, probably because I didn’t want to be the only one who didn’t.
+In a few short hours all the students at Casis Elementary would be filing past large cafeteria tables, placed end to end in the wide hallways, surveying their peers’ artistic interpretations of spring.
+It was a school tradition.
+Some entries would be elaborate, displaying perfect, fragrant blossoms in ornately woven containers.
+Most of those would probably belong to the rich kids, or to the ones who had mothers eager to assist them—both practically and financially.
+Others would be understated, comprised of wildflowers, a rusty horseshoe or a bow fashioned from dried raffia.
+They had thematic categories you could enter, and each one had a first, second and third place winner.

-My mom is cracking the eggs just as I walk into the kitchen.
-Knowing I ‘ll have to come up with something in the next five minutes, I grab a broken shell, rinse it out and walk out the door—completely unaware of its inherent symbolism.
-After a quick survey, I pick a few sprigs off of flowering bushes and place them in the eggshell.
+As I stepped into the kitchen my mom was cracking the eggs.
+Knowing I’d have to come up with something in the next five minutes, I grabbed a broken shell, rinsed it out and walked out the back door onto our patio.
+After a quick survey, I picked a few sprigs of Lantana and placed them in the eggshell, completely oblivious to the spring symbolism.
+I figured it was better than nothing.

-That afternoon, after hours of anticipation, we, the citizens of Miss Osborne’s fourth grade class spill into the corridor, single file.
-Everyone is looking for their own entry.
-Even though I know mine was last-minute, my heart falls a little when I see that it didn’t even garner an honorable mention.
+That afternoon, after hours of anticipation, we, the citizens of Miss Osborne’s fourth grade class spilled into the corridor, single file.
+Everyone was looking for their own entry.
+Even though I knew mine was last-minute, my heart fell a little when I saw that it didn’t even garner an honorable mention.

 What did I expect?
 I created it on a whim.